 Below you’ll find 6 of the best finishing/sheet sanders available on the market.
-If you’re a beginner and don’t know where to start, I’ve prepared a handy buying guide below sanders’ reviews.
+If you’re a beginner and don’t know where to start, I’ve prepared a handy buying guide below the reviews.

 Makita BO3710 Finishing Sander-Best Overall

-It’s reasonably priced and you can see and feel its quality.
-This sander operates at 11000 OPM which gives you smoother finishes.
-Although it only has 1.7 Amps, it’s powerful enough to go for a longer period of times even with coarse grit sandpaper and it’s easy to control when using any grit.
+It’s reasonably priced, and you can see and feel its quality.
+This sander operates at 11000 OPM, which gives you smoother finishes.
+Although it only has 1.7 Amps, it’s powerful enough to go for a longer period of time even with coarse grit sandpaper, and it’s easy to control when using any grit.

 This Makita sheet sander’s baseplate is a simple cast, and it’s much thicker and stronger than most of its competitors.
 Because it’s bigger (1/3 sheet size pad), it gets the job done quicker as well.